MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-substituting-reports.md

 }
 ```

+For more information on how to subscribe to events, see [Subscribing to Events](devenv-subscribing-to-events.md).

 When the **OnAfterSubstituteReport** event is raised, the event subscriber method is called and  the replacement takes place.

 > [!NOTE]
-The event is called **OnAfterSubstituteReport** to match the pattern followed by other events in the **ReportManagement** codeunit, but the subscriber will be invoked before the substitution takes place.
+> The event is called **OnAfterSubstituteReport** to match the pattern followed by other events in the **ReportManagement** codeunit, but the subscriber will be invoked before the substitution takes place.

 The **OnAfterSubstituteReport** event is raised when: